FairlyLinearDynamics/YoCode/README.md

 ![](https://github.com/FairlyLinearDynamics/YoCode/blob/i204-ReadmeUpdate/Images/YoCode2.gif)

 ## About
-YoCode is a .NET Core application and it only really works on very specific kinds of projects, but it always tries to do the following checks:
+YoCode is a .NET Core application that is designed to work on a specific kind of projects, however it always tries to do the following checks:
 * Runs all unit tests of the project under test.
 * Inputs certain values directly to the web app (if one exists) through the backend and check the output.
 * Uses Selenium to find a text box for the web app, tries to input certain values and checks the output.